jonobr1/two.js/README.md

 ```

 ## Custom Build
 Two.js uses [nodejs](http://nodejs.org/) in order to build source files.
 You'll first want to install that.
-Next you'll want to install [node-minify](https://npmjs.org/package/node-minify):
+Next you'll want to install [grunt](https://npmjs.org/package/grunt):

 ```
-cd two.js/utils
+cd two.js
-npm install node-minify
+npm install grunt
 ```

-Then open up `./utils/build.js` in the text editor of your choice.
-You'll see an array at the top called `files`.
-This is the list and order of source files that get compiled to the built source.
-Feel free to add, subtract, or modify based on your needs.
+You can edit the files that we be included in the build by modifying ./Gruntfile.js.
 If you're making an application and you're only using one renderer (i.e: svg context) then it is highly recommended to remove canvas and webgl renderers from your build in order to drastically decrease your file size.

 Finally, build the project:

 ```
-node two.js/utils/build
+grunt
 ```

 ## Change Log